albatrossflavour/puppet_os_patching/README.md

 * "patched" (or the legacy value `true`)
   * Reboot the node if patches have been applied
 * "smart"
-  * Use the OS supplied tools (e.g. `needs_restarting` on RHEL) to determine if a reboot is required, if it is reboot, otherwise do not.
+  * Use the OS supplied tools (e.g. `needs_restarting` on RHEL, or a pending reboot check on Windows) to determine if a reboot is required, if it is reboot, otherwise do not.

 The default value is "never".